mathesar-foundation/mathesar-wiki/projects/installation-improvements-0_1_4.md

 - Update the Docker Installation section to not require Postgres server as a pre-requisite
 - Remove Guided script installation
     - plus appendices
+    - Point the user to use the deprecated docker-compose commands
 - Deprecate Docker compose installation
     - plus "customizing docker compose" page
+    - We will work on adding a migration script in later cycles to migrate the users to a different installation (most likely docker), for now the focus is not to have a new user look at this documentation.
 - Deprecate Install from scratch.
 Add a note to redirect the user to use debian package (which is similar without information on compiling or setting up a reverse proxy, database, etc)
 - Remove Administration section (uninstall & upgrade Mathesar)
 - Add instructions for installing on Debian